Set Current Location

 This architectural wonder was built for the 2008 Summer Olympics and is aptly nicknamed the 'Bird's Nest'.
 The inner seating bowl is encompassed by a seemingly random mesh of crisscrossing beams, designed to disguise those that support the stadium's retractable roof, leading to its nest-like appearance.
 With space enough to accommodate a whopping 91,000 fans, the stadium now hosts a variety of events, from live performances and concerts, to sports and much more.
 The vast arena has quickly become a symbol of Beijing's cosmopolitan spirit and modern outlook.

 Big names in the football world including Pelé, Ronaldo, Ronaldinho, Roberto Carlos, and Zico have played at the Estadio do Maracana.
 This stadium hosted the dramatic 1950 World Cup final where Uruguay stole the world championship from hosts Brazil in one of the most incredible matches in football history.
 Popularly known as the Maracanã, this arena is one of the largest stadiums in the world.
 In addition to football, the stadium also holds music concerts and has hosted performances by Tina Turner and Paul McCartney, among others.
-Guided tours of the venue are available that offer glimpses of the changing rooms, views of the pitch from the stands, and a chance to follow in the bronzed footprints of Pelé.
+Guided tours of the venue are available that offer glimpses of the changing rooms, views of the pitch from the stands, and a chance to witness the bronzed footprints of Pelé.
 It was one of the host stadiums for the 2014 FIFA World Cup, and the venue for the final.

 Dedicated to Lord Auckland's sister Eden, Eden Gardens was conceptualized as a man-made representation of the biblical 'Garden of Eden'.
 Built in 1840, this sprawling expanse has a number of trees and shrubs scattered around everywhere.
 A large gateway covered in creepers welcomes you in.
 Once inside, you can choose to take long strolls along the winding pathways or seat yourself on one of the park benches and spend some quiet moments.
 The whole place is enveloped in natural beauty; the sight of blooming flowers juxtaposed with the surrounding greenery, the cool breeze and the general sense of peace together contribute to make this the 'Garden of Eden' it was meant to be.
 Named after the garden, the Eden Gardens Stadium is just a few steps away.
 Also nearby are major attractions and landmarks like the Kolkata Race Course, Fort William and Victoria Memorial.